 - Neighbors: Invite one of them to do something and move from acquaintance to friendship.

 - Join an online forum: this may lead to meeting other people who share your views and interests.

 - Attend conferences, especially those that involve an overnight commitment.

 - Join a hobby group.

-- Facebook: make a play date.
+- Facebook: make a play date with a Facebook friend.